Healthy Homes Assessment Silverstream

 What We Do

-As building inspectors we deal with all the elements associated with specialist home examinations.
-We’re here to make sure you make the best decision when buying your next home.
+As building inspectors we deal with all the elements that come with professional home inspections.
+We’re here to ensure that you make the correct decision when buying your next home.

-We offer a wide range of services to make sure you are completely informed of the condition of any property that you might be looking to purchase or sell along with other services.
+We specialise in a variety of services to make sure that you are completely informed about the condition of any property that you might be looking to purchase or sell and also other solutions.

-Our systematic method of conducting your house inspection and the latest in technology for software which includes digital photos in the reports, you can actually see any issues that could be found.
-Thanks to our comprehensive reporting it’s easy to understand why we have so many customers who recommend our service to family members and friends.
+Our systematic method of conducting your house inspection and the latest in technology for software that incorporates digital images into your reports, you are able to actually see any problems that might be identified.
+Thanks to our detailed report, it’s not surprising that we receive so many referrals from clients our service to family members and acquaintances.

 Get in Touch - Get Peace of Mind